binary-com/deriv-api-docs/docs/languages/javascript/websocket-connection/index.md

 Congratulations :tada:

-You just created your first demo project with websockets.
+You just created your first demo project with WebSockets.

 :::tip
 The `Ping` request is mostly used to test the connection or to keep it alive.
 :::

-### Keep Websocket Connection Alive
+### Keep WebSocket connection alive

-By default, the `Websocket connection` will be closed when no traffic is sent after **180 seconds**.
-One way to keep the connection alive is by sending a [Ping](/api-explorer#ping) request with interval of **120 seconds**.
+By default, the `Websocket connections` will be closed when no traffic is sent between them for around **180 seconds**.
+One way to keep the connection alive is by sending a [Ping](/api-explorer#ping) request with intervals of **120 seconds**.
 This way you will keep the connection alive and active.

-Here is an example of how you can set it up:
+A simple setup example would be the following:

 ```js title="index.js"
 const ping_interval = 12000; // it's in milliseconds, which equals to 120 seconds